This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We did see warning signs at the beaches in John Pennekamp Coral Reef State Park of alligators but as far as I’m aware no one has ever died there.
 Generally alligators, unlike the Australian crocodile, are shy and stick to themselves.

-For diving enthusiasts who like a little more adventure, there is a possibility to dive the Spiegel Grove Wreck while in Key Largo, one of the most popular dive sites in the United States.
+For diving enthusiasts who like a little more adventure, there is a possibility to try scuba diving the Spiegel Grove Wreck while in Key Largo, one of the most popular dive sites in the United States.

 You can always tell a good Key Lime pie by its color, if it is green avoid it.
 The best Key Lime pies are actually yellow in color.